Pure Autonomic Failure

 There may be other autonomic symptoms, such as decreased sweating, heat intolerance, urinary retention, bladder spasms (possibly causing incontinence), erectile dysfunction, fecal incontinence or constipation, and pupillary abnormalities.

-Treatment is symptomatic:
+Treatment of pure autonomic failure is symptomatic: